 After the preparation, let’s start your journey!

-Choose either Record Software Demonstration or Record Movie/Streaming Video capture profile
+Choose either Record Video or Record Software Simulation

-Using ActivePresenter, you have two capture profiles in hand to record your screen in full motion video.
+Using ActivePresenter, you have two screen recording options in hand to record your screen in full motion video.
 Depending on your specific purpose and desired video quality or file size, you can choose the one that fulfills your requirements.
-Although there are some differences between two of them, either profile is great for creating video tutorials.
+Although there are some differences between the two options, they are all good for creating video tutorials.

-After deciding which profile to go with, you will step into choosing the dimension for your output.
+After determining a suitable recording option, you will step into choosing the dimension for your output.

 It’s important to select the right recorded area when it comes to a training video.
 Don’t include any part of the screen that isn’t necessary for the demonstration.
 To avoid any case like that, ActivePresenter allows you to lock to the recorded application.
 No matter how you move or change the size of that app during the record, your final video still has only it included, which is nice.